Corporate Governance

 [Details of management strategy-related matters]

-• Items relating to single-year management plans
+• Items relating to single-year management plan

 • Items relating to interim and year-end dividends